 We opted to see Spain on our own, but there are many tours around Spain that are led by qualified guides.
 Although guided Spain tours usually cost more than planning the trip on your own, booking Spain tour packages can be a hassle-free way to see the country.

-Start your search for guided tours of Spain on Intrepid Travel, where you can find The 15-Day Best of Spain Tour (Barcelona, Valencia, Cordoba, Ronda, Costa de la Luz, Seville, Granada and Madrid) and the 15-Day Spain and Portugal Tour.
+Start your search for guided tours of Spain with Intrepid Travel, where you can find The 15-Day Best of Spain Tour (Barcelona, Valencia, Cordoba, Ronda, Costa de la Luz, Seville, Granada and Madrid) and the 15-Day Spain and Portugal Tour.

 Our Top Tips for your Trip to Spain

 If you are waiting for the best time to travel to Spain, it’s…now!
 Summers can be crowded, but the days are longer (optimal for sightseeing!) and it’s a great time for the beach.
 Winters are cool, but sunny, and the cities are beautiful when decorated for the holidays.
 (We spent Christmas in Barcelona and New Year’s Eve in Madrid.)
 Autumn and Spring can be ideal, but the weather is unpredictable.

 During our visit to Spain, we stayed in Airbnb apartments.
 (Not already a member of Airbnb?
 Use this link to create an account and save money on your first stay!)
 We have found that staying in apartments is often less expensive than hotel rooms – with the added benefit of a kitchen and, usually, more space.

 However, for those who prefer staying in traditional accommodations, there are many Spain hotels to choose from in – or close to – the city center in Barcelona, Seville and Madrid.
 Check out these top-rated hotels (based on guest reviews!) for your upcoming trip: